langri-sha/npm_lazy/README.md

 registry = http://localhost:8080/
 ```

-## Default container behavior
+## Troubleshooting

 You'll have to pay attention to the configured server's **port** and  **external URL**.
 The server's [provided defaults](https://github.com/mixu/npm_lazy/blob/master/config.js) configure the server to listen on *0.0.0.0:8080* and to be accessible from the URL *http://localhost:8080*.

 Make sure the networking requirements for the server are satisfied correctly and that the server running within your container matches the details of how it is accessed externally.

 You can pass the `--show-config` container command to display the server's runtime configuration.
+Use `npm install --verbose` to get more output from the client and make sure the hosts for the package URLs when they're looked up and downloaded always match up.

 ## See also